scottgoering/HeaterMeter-wiki/HeaterMeter-Bootloader.md

 1. Upload Optiloader
 1. Assemble the appropriate flashing circuit
 1. Apply power.
 Optiloader will immediately begin flashing as soon as it powers up.
 You can open the Serial Monitor at 19200 baud to watch the progress.
 1. Wait about 5 seconds.
-Optiloader will tell you when it is done.
-"Type 'G' or hit RESET for next chip"
+Optiloader will tell you when it is done. ```Type 'G' or hit RESET for next chip```